Conversion events

 Conversion tracking rules

-- Conversions occur on a per-user basis, not a per-device basis.
-This means a user can only convert once, even if a message is sent to multiple devices.
-As another example, assume a campaign has only one conversion event which is “Makes any purchase”.
-If a user who receives this campaign makes two separate purchases within the conversion deadline, then only one conversion will be counted.
+- Single-channel campaigns: Conversions occur on a per-user basis, not a per-device basis.
+Within a single channel, a user converts only once per conversion event, even if a message is sent to multiple devices.
+For example, if a campaign has only one conversion event set to “Makes any purchase” and a user makes two separate purchases within the conversion deadline, Braze counts only one conversion.

-- If a user performs one conversion event within the conversion deadlines of two separate campaigns or Canvases that they received, then the conversion will register on both.
+- If a user performs one conversion event within the conversion deadlines of two separate campaigns or Canvases that they received, the conversion registers on both.

-- A user will count as converted if they performed the specific conversion event in the window even if they did not open or click the message.
+- A user counts as converted if they performed the specific conversion event in the window, even if they did not open or click the message.

 Primary conversion event

-The primary conversion event is the first event added during the campaign or Canvas creation.
+The primary conversion event is the first event you add during campaign or Canvas creation.
 This event has the most bearing on your engagement and reporting.
-Your primary conversion event is used to:
+Braze uses your primary conversion event to:

 - Compute the winning message variation in multivariate campaigns or Canvases.